 - In 2012, the price of the phone was $599, or about $667 in 2020 dollars.

 Samsung Galaxy S4: The reigning champion

 When you talk about the Samsung Galaxy S4, you are talking about a pillar of its industry.
 From a sales perspective, no other Android phone has even come close to records set by this device.
 It sold 20 million units in its first two months, which is just insane.
 As a comparison, the Samsung Galaxy S9 family sold less than that over its entire first year.

-Samsung did the smartest thing it could with the Galaxy S4: it simply took the design aesthetic, hardware, and features of the incredibly successful Galaxy S3, and refined them.
+Samsung did the smartest thing it could with the Galaxy S4: it simply took the design aesthetic, hardware, and features of the incredibly successful Galaxy S3 and refined them.
 In fact, aside from being slightly bigger than the Galaxy S3 and with a redesigned home button, the two devices look remarkably similar.

-Related: Samsung Galaxy S4 review
+Watch our original review: Samsung Galaxy S4 review

 The Galaxy S4 was also, thankfully, the first phone in the Galaxy S line to launch in different countries with similar specs and design across all of them.
 Sure, there were still plenty of differences, but you could finally use the word “cohesive” to describe a Galaxy phone line without being laughed out of the room.